-There are a number of different boilers that can be used to heat your home.
+There are a number of different boiler types that can be used to heat your home.
 Choosing which type to go for can be complicated, which is why we have put together this short boiler types guide.

 It explains the pros and cons of each boiler type so that you can ensure you get the best deal for your home.